Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 ---

 # Workshop Agenda

-1. The challenge (15 - 20 minutes)
+1. The challenge (10 - 20 minutes)
-1. Problem identification and analysis (60  - 90 minutes)
+1. Problem identification and analysis (30  - 90 minutes)
-1. Success description and analysis (45 - 60 minutes)
+1. Success description and analysis (30 - 60 minutes)
-1. Route to value identification and analysis (45 - 60 minutes)
+1. Route to value identification and analysis (30 - 60 minutes)
-1. Key stakeholders (45 - 60 minutes)
+1. Key stakeholders (20 - 60 minutes)
 1. Decisions (10 - 20 minutes)

+if the challenge is complex or the attendees are not familiar with it then the duraction will be longer.

-### Total duration - 4 to 6 hours (including breaks)
+### Total duration - 2 to 6 hours (including breaks)

 ---